 - 1 tbsp garlic oil (may sub 2 garlic cloves, minced)

-- Cook on high pressure for 15 minutes.
+- Cook on high pressure for 35 minutes (see notes below).

 - Separate the meat from bone on your ham hock.
 This can usually be done easily with a small knife.
 Discard bones, tendons, and excess skin.
 Shred the meat and combine back into the pot with the collard greens.
 Serve hot.

 From September 10, 2020: This recipe was originally created using a Cuisinart Electric Pressure Cooker (CPC-600), which in my experience, cooks at a slightly faster rate than some Instant Pot models.
 The revised recipe (above) takes into account a longer cooking time (35 minutes + 15 minutes natural release) required for the Instant Pot Ultra 6qt model.
 Please note this difference in cooking power when considering an adjustment of cooking time for your particular machine.

 Nutrition note: Only the meat from the ham hock is used in the final result of this collard greens recipe, discarding any bones, tendons, and excess skin.
 Most ham hocks that I purchase are around ⅓ meat to ⅔ discarded pieces, so I have estimated that ½ lb of meat is used in the final result of this recipe for nutrition purposes below.

 Nutritional information on Whip & Wander is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.